SSRI Withdrawal: Symptoms, Timeline, and What to Expect

 What is SSRI Withdrawal?

-SSRI withdrawal refers to the collection of symptoms and effects that often emerge when individuals stop using a certain type of antidepressant medication, known as SSRI.
+SSRI withdrawal refers to the collection of symptoms and effects that often emerge when individuals stop using a certain type of antidepressant medication, known as an SSRI.
 These symptoms can range from mood swings to dizziness, as the brain adapts to the absence of the medication.

 What Are the Symptoms of SSRI Withdrawal?

 When discontinuing SSRI medications, some individuals may experience a range of withdrawal symptoms as their bodies adjust to the absence of the drug.
 These symptoms can vary in type and intensity.
-Here are some common SSRI withdrawal symptoms including:

 photo depicting a sad person